-According to the 2001 census there are about ten million people living in Portugal.
+According to the last census there are close to eleven million people living in Portugal.
 Almost two-thirds of them live in the coastal fourth of the country, with the capital city, Lisbon, and its surrounding metropolitan area having the largest population with around two million people.
 Oporto (Porto), the next largest city, has a metropolitan population of about one million.

 In the course of millennia this mingling between people, combined with the country's isolation from Spain and the rest of Europe, gave rise to a population structure that was homogeneous and distinctively Portuguese, both ethnically and culturally.

-About 97% of the Portuguese population identify themselves as Roman Catholic, but other religions enjoy freedom of worship.
-Protestants constitute 1% of the populace, and various other groups make up the remaining 2%.
+About 80% of the Portuguese population identify themselves as Roman Catholic (although only about 19% attend Mass and are actually practicing Catholics), but other religions enjoy freedom of worship.

-Although church and state are separated in the constitution, the country's holidays, its moral and legal codes, health and educational systems, are intertwined with its Catholic heritage.
-While only about one third of the population attends church regularly, almost all Portuguese are baptized and married in church.
+Although church and state are separated in the constitution, the country's holidays, its moral and legal codes, health and educational systems, are intertwined with its Catholic heritage, and many are still baptized and married in church.

 Western-style clothing is the norm, and people in the cities dress well.
 However, vestiges of traditional garb such as berets for men and black shawls for women may still be seen in some rural areas.